ylipacbio/blasrbinary/README.txt

 Note:

-  If this blasr executable does not work on your own Linux system, please download blasr's source code at
+  This blasr binary is only tested on Ubuntu 10.04 and 12.04, but may work on other Linux sytems.
+This binary may not be the most up-to-date, so consider compiling from the source code at
      https://github.com/PacificBiosciences/blasr
-  , and follow the instructions described at
+  following the instructions described in
      https://github.com/PacificBiosciences/blasr/blob/master/README.txt
   .